stroxler/music-notes/guitar-intensive-notes.md

 a big chromatic run and/or enclosure on a scale tone (especially 3) or side step (which has other interpretations too, e.g. side-stepping up on a major 7 could also be thought of as playing the neapolitan).

+# 2025-08-08

+First thing: I played some bass and reestablished an instinct I already had which is that I can use dramatically less force than I currently do.
+I suspect that
+- this is the primary driver of my hand issues
+- a major secondary factor is tensing up when I play fast
+- it may or may not be exacerbated by hand position (I think my position is at least ok-ish, Richard seems happy)

+There's an exercise I already have to help with this, which is to practice playing with super light pressure:
+- try to play so light thta it mutes the strings
+- try to play just enough to get a note, but make it buzz
+- do this *every day*:
+  - this is how you'll stay calibrated, because the right amount of pressure is just a tiny bit more than where it buzzes
+  - you'll probably also note that the extent to which you play on the fingertips affects the amount of force needed.
+More tip = more bone = less force

+## The last masterclasses

+### Single-note soloing

+Fareed reiterated some points about single-note solo vocab:
+- Traditional jazz vocabulary is mostly the blues scale plus chromaticism This (and the rhythmic and phrasing vocabularly that goes with it, which is the vast majority of the work) is essentially all you need to play anything in one tonal center.
+  - In terms of how to use it on tunes:
+    - For a blues, you play mainly minor blues scale and mix in major for some brighter colors
+    - For rhythm changes you play mostly major blues / pentatonic and mix in minor for some bluesier sounds
+    - For a minor tune like Softly you might need to use some harmonic minor vocab, but you can think of that as just some (specific) chromatic neighbor tones
+    - GAS standards will be some combination of the above, and you may need to modulate depending on the extent to which the chords imply mode changes (and also depending on tempo - at a faster tempo, you can ignore more).
+  - In terms of what kind of chromaticism to use:
+    - At the simplest level, just use neighbors, chromatic runs connecting pentonic notes, and enclosures
+    - At a more advanced level and guided by your ear / by transcription, you might choose some specific notes to mix in (e.g. harmonic minor as discussed above, but other vaguely modal colors can be implied).
+      - Eventually I think this sort of thing probably winds up kind of beigng essentially the same idea as Chris Fitzgerald's "organic scales"
+  - The other thing to always remember is that in jazz, the line between major and minor is *always* blurry:
+    - you can usually play minor 3 against major or dominant (this is the bluesy sound; if you really hold it, it's the sharp 9 sound, which he said you really can think of as a flat 3 and sharp three coexisting
+    - you can also very often play a sharp 3 on a minor, that just turns it into another secondary dominant
+    - a consequence: a lot of the "blues scale" vocab described above will actually freely intermingle the major and minor blues, or move between them frequently for color.
+- Bebop and more complex swing vocabulary combines ^^ with more use of arpeggios.
+  - By this I think he means something more specific, really:
+    - simple arpeggios are largely already in the approach above, and are pretty vanilla vocabulary, even Louis Armstrong used them
+    - I think the bebop-y sound is mainly coming from use of "tension" arpeggios, emphasizing either secondary dominants or some other sound that plays a similar role against whatever the next chord is (which incluses the current chord when the chords aren't moving;
+      one of the big things in bebop is to imply chord motion even over static harmony) such as a lower / upper chromatic neighbor chord.
+    - This was a point he really drove home not today, but in an earlier class session and also in my lesson
+      - also, my conclusion is that I should focus on the use of minor 6 / half-diminished shapes to achieve this as my initial priority
+  - He also emphasizes that this is not what bebop is all about, bebop mixes *some* of this arpeggio vocab with a *lot* of the pentatonic and blues + chromatic
+    - He also noted it does vary by player; for example he says Bill Evans played mostly arpeggios, not so much blues.
+But he's convinced you need to *start* from the blues side.
+- Modal jazz is another thing, and is specifically an attempt to *avoid* this sound using a while set of approaches including:
+  - lots of pattern-based vocabulary, and also triad pairs
+  - playing off the 5 or 9 for different color (his "jazz rock" class)
+  - plyaing off a half step or a minor third for "outside" sounds

+Another note he made is that both the chromaticism in pentatonic playing and the bebop-y arpeggios are actually very "inside" sounds: the notes you play might be crunchy but they actually are pushing and pulling the harmony into place, outlining it even *more* clearly than diatonic playing does.

+The modal sound is actually the more outside sound, even when you aren't doing something like side-stepping (and when you are it can get very modal indeed).

+Just a side note - chromaticism *can* be very outside if you use atonal pattern-based vocabulary, but that's not what we're talking about here!

+### Comping

+The most important thing is guide tones, and building "out"

+A lot of the rest of comping is well illustrated by the "walking guitar" style, which uses:
+ - the basic "Freddie Green substituions rules:
+   - substitution of dominant for minor
+   - substitution of a suspension for dominant
+   - leading into any chord (including a static one) with its secondary dominant
+ - plus also tritone substution and the use of both 1 and 5 in the bass to create constant motion ...
+(I would add that in addition to ^^, you also can use chromatic neighbors from below, which behave similarly to a secondary dominant but are totally different notes).

+Mimi later made the point that this is the real freddie green sound.
+The more static chomping people associate with him is really kind of a special texture, the sound is really walking guitar where every beat is often a little different.

+The classic more charleston-like comping sound is basically the same idea, but with a more open rhythmic feel:
+- Fareed claims that the flat-out majority of what the greats did was just apply these ideas, combined with great rhythmic vocabulary, to guide-tone-only lines.
+- You can add extensions for color and to make specific chords pop and/or as part of "building" your comping behind a soloist, but he specifically emphasizes that most of the classic players didn't do this *most* of the time, only some of the time (which actually makes it more effective when you pull it out!)
+- If you do add extensions, you ideally want to think melodically about them, the extensions are effectively creating a small chord melody in your comping line.

+Later, Mimi noted that if you're playing with a piano, one effective thing can be to actually add in the "chomp" style comping, often up higher and softer than you would play it if you were using it as a "primary" accompanist...
+I'll add that doing that selectively could actually help you mark the form.
+...The two other options, other than laying out, are:
+  - find some kind of riff that can lay on top of the main groove
+  - play mostly textures "on 1", possibly with more arpeggiated / slow-strumed style to really add color.

+### Some more miscellaneous musical things

+Mimi's number one advice for solo guitar: focus on the time.
+You have to keep great time, or it all falls apart.

+Mimi actually plays with her thumb freely floating below the neck surprisingly often; she only does it on higher frets, but she does it before she runs out of neck.

+The lazy bird and four on six progressions might be particularly useful to work on a bit; Mimi actually likes to use the lazy bird progression as a substitution sometimes (it's basically a specific application of Coltrane changes)

+### Career

+In jazz Mimi would say success is 50% skills, 50% social media.

+In pop the social media is even more important, perception is key for an audience.

+Being easy to work with and nice to be around of course makes a big difference.
+Reputation is key with other players

+If you wanted to break into music and you are able to mingle, you should find a booking agent before a manager.